usalu/semio/examples/metabolism/README.md

 ![Rhino Futuristic Variant 1to200 volume](https://github.com/usalu/semio/blob/r24.08-2/examples/metabolism/docs/rhino-futuristic-variant-1to200-volume.png)

-In a conventional block-based approach, block instances have insertion planes and are thus not linked 🪨
+In a conventional block-based approach, block instances have insertion coordinateSystems and are thus not linked 🪨

 Switching from one to another variant would look either like this: